TSL-RamKrishna/snpminer_webtool/docs/_sources/index.rst.txt

         --qualityreaddepth      quality read depth threshold to filter (default:5) --depthreference        depth in reference threshold to filter (default:5) --depthvariant          depth in variant threshold to filter (default:5) --show                  show the compared snps on screen --outdir                output directory

 To check the options::

         python scripts/filter_and_comparesnps.py --help

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: Table of Contents:

    modules
    contributions
    help